 If college football is all about pageantry and passion, Red Lightning might just be the perfect representation of what the sport is all about.
 And he's also using his newfound fame to do some good, raising awareness for the Kidz1stFund, which supports research to fight Fanconi anemia, a rare blood disease that Seminoles head coach Jimbo Fisher's son, Ethan, suffers from.

-Sure, he won't have any actual affect on the game, but few things in college football have been more fun than seeing Red Lightning bolt down the sideline.
+Sure, he won't actually affect the game, but few things in college football have been more fun than seeing Red Lightning bolt down the sideline.
 Auburn may have its War Eagle, but Florida State will surely take its Red Lightning any day of the week.